Javan scops owl: Actions

 The population has been documented in two protected areas: Mount Halimun Salak National Park and Mount Gede Pangrango National Park.
 These protected areas encompass around 500 km2 of woodland with elevations up to 3,000 m.
 There are also nature reserves on Mount Tangkuban Prahu and Ijen, where previous Javan scops owl records exist.
-Proposed future conservation actions on this species include conducting extensive nocturnal research (including mist-netting) on Java's highlands to determine the exact range and population status of O. angelinae, as well as the creation of more protected montane area.
+Proposed future conservation actions on this species include conducting extensive nocturnal research (including mist-netting) on Java's highlands to determine the exact range and population status of O. angelinae, as well as the creation of more protected montane areas.